Promoting Education And Finding Support For National Aphasia Awareness Month

 Learn more about neurology and its connection with speech

-Understanding more about how speech works may help you understand your condition if you're an individual impacted by this disorder.
-If you do not have the condition, you can still research speech to better understand how the disorder effects millions worldwide.
+Understanding more about how speech works may help you understand your condition if you're an individual impacted by aphasia.
+If you do not have aphasia, you can still research speech to better understand aphasia’s effects on millions worldwide.
 It can happen to anyone at any stage of life, so being prepared for changes in communication experiences can also be a goal of research.

 Understanding the science behind aphasia can help people understand the fact that the condition is often treatable.
+One key aspect of treatment is speech therapy, which focuses on improving communication skills through targeted exercises and techniques.
 Some individuals can improve their language ability within a few months after brain injury, for instance.
 Others might never completely regain the ability to communicate as they could in the past.
-While recovery from this situation may look different for different people, speech therapy, neurological treatment, and mental health counseling may all be part of the treatment plan outlined by an individual’s healthcare provider.
-During speech or language therapy, someone with the condition might glean valuable communication tips that help in both personal and professional settings.
+While aphasia recovery may look different for different people, speech therapy, neurological treatment, and mental health counseling may all be part of the treatment plan outlined by an individual’s healthcare provider.
+During speech or language therapy, someone with aphasia might glean valuable communication tips that help in both personal and professional settings.

 Understand the mental health impacts of aphasia

-Those experiencing this condition may face mental health challenges for various reasons, including a lack of resources, community, or support.
+Those experiencing aphasia may face mental health challenges for various reasons, including a lack of resources, community, or support.
 As most individuals are accustomed to using speech to communicate, being unable to speak as other people do or as you once did may feel isolating—especially if you’re still able to comprehend what others say.
 In some cases, learning about options like sign language, assistive technology, or speech therapy may help reduce these mental health impacts.
-Seeking mental health counseling, family support, community resources, and informed physicians can also play a role in improving mental health for those living with this condition.
+Seeking mental health counseling, family support, community resources, and informed physicians can also play a role in improving mental health for those with aphasia.

 Obtain resources